Pearl Abyss sells EVE Online with losses of one hundred five million

 Losing money, but with digital style 🚀

 Selling a studio for less than half of what it cost hurts, but if you also accept tokens whose value is determined by the market as payment, it's a wild move.
 Pearl Abyss has turned a bad investment into a financial experiment.
-Now the new owner hopes the EVE Tokens don't crash while trying to make a profit from a game that is already 20 years old.
+Now the new owner hopes the EVE Tokens don't crash while trying to make a 20-year-old game profitable.
 Good luck with that.